-- 6.1 Emberton has a distinct character that makes the parish a special place in which to live and work.
+6.1 Emberton has a distinct character that makes the parish a special place in which to live and work.
 There are numerous buildings designated as heritage assets and attractive views through the historic core of the village along Olney Road, the High Street and West Lane.
-Indeed, the clock tower here is a key feature, creating a focal point for the village. - 6.2 The Neighbourhood Plan allows the community to have a say in future development proposals and ensure that they respect the character and appearance of the parish, the Conservation Area and Listed Buildings. - 6.3 The choice of high-quality building materials, stone walls where appropriate and good landscaping will help development proposals to respect and blend into the character of the parish.
-The Neighbourhood Plan seeks to ensure that the parish evolves in a managed way for the benefit of future generations. - 6.4 The National Planning Policy Framework emphasises the weight that should be afforded to the protection of heritage assets.
-Proposals will be required to consider the significance of nearby heritage assets; the level of detail proportionate to should be the importance of the assets. - 6.5 Good design should contribute towards making places better for people, providing buildings that are fit for purpose, adaptable and sustainable.
+Indeed, the clock tower here is a key feature, creating a focal point for the village.

+6.2 The Neighbourhood Plan allows the community to have a say in future development proposals and ensure that they respect the character and appearance of the parish, the Conservation Area, and Listed Buildings.
+Heritage assets within the village are discussed in Chapter 1 and can be seen on the map at Figure 2.
+The Conservation Area character assessment is due to be completed.

+6.3 The choice of high-quality building materials, stone walls where appropriate and good landscaping will help development proposals to respect and blend into the character of the parish.
+The Neighbourhood Plan seeks to ensure that the parish evolves in a managed way for the benefit of future generations.

+6.4 The National Planning Policy

+Framework emphasises the weight that

+should be afforded to the protection of

+heritage assets.
+Proposals will be required

+to consider the significance of nearby heritage

+assets; the level of detail should be proportionate

+to the importance of the assets.

+to the importance of the assets.

+6.5 Good design should contribute towards making places better for people, providing buildings that are fit for purpose, adaptable and sustainable.
 The delivery of good design is key to the planning system and a requirement of the National Planning Policy Framework.
 This policy will be delivered by careful consideration of proposals through the development management process.